HERE IS MEASURE

 STANDALONE TRAIL MAP

-GENERAL COMMENTS: May 30, 2025
+GENERAL COMMENTS: June 17, 2025

-Bellevue, Hailey, mid-valley, and Ketchum all have pleanty of open trails to choose from now.
+Bellevue, Hailey, mid-valley, and Ketchum all have plenty of open trails to choose from now.
 Croy Canyon trails have been a popular choice this spring for the wildflowers.
 Users report the yellow lupine are still putting on a show.
 If you get a chance, venture out Two Dog, Centerline, Democrat, or Colorado Gluch.
 It is worth it!

 Any trail labeled as partially open (yellow), is available for use if and when conditions allow.
 Though these trails may not have been cleared of deadfall yet and might still have patches of snow or mud.
 If a trail has extended wet and muddy sections, please turn back so you do not cause damage to the trail.
 If you are leaving footprints or tire ruts- that's your sign to turn back.